spilliams/terrascope/README.md

     └── environment
 ```

-With `terraboots` handling the scope values, it will be much easier to maintain
+With `terrascope` handling the scope values, it will be much easier to maintain
 any number of terraform modules per environment.

 ## Installation & Usage